-Do globalisation and the increased mobility of talent pose a challenge or an opportunity?
+Do globalization and the increased mobility of talent pose a challenge or an opportunity?

-Most respondents say globalisation and the increased mobility of talent is an opportunity for their business.
+Most respondents say globalization and the increased mobility of talent is an opportunity for their business.

 With the emergence of online talent platforms, questions have swirled in the global recruitment sector.
 Will these disruptive businesses ultimately present an opportunity amidst the rise of the gig economy?
 Or will they pose an existential threat to the industry?